 Make a note of the cpu model number, which is i7-9750H

-In the search field search for the CPU.
+In the search field enter the CPU name and hit search.

 Click on the first link.